-The five to ten-year network development reporting within the NDP clearly follows on from the nought to five-year period covered by the LTDS.
+The five to ten-year network development reporting within the NDP clearly follows on from the nought to fiveyear period covered by the LTDS.
 Also, both require identification of network capacity, so there is overlap because we are proposing that the NDP FoS covers the whole period for consistency.
 The network parameters detailed in the LTDS are key to understanding the network capacity reporting within the LTDS and therefore it is critical that the NDP is matched to the latest LTDS as required by the new licence condition.
 It may be appropriate to merge some aspects of the LTDS and NDP to provide users with one comprehensive source of information.
 Despite overlapping the LTDS, the proposed NDP FoS goes beyond the requirements of the licence condition, for example by giving network capacity values from year 1 to up to 2050, so that users don't have to access two sources of information.

 DNOs are currently required to publish their LTDS by the end of November and partial updates are provided in May each year.
 Whereas, the NDP Licence condition requires its publication before 1 May every two years from 2022.
-Availability of a complete year of network data covering the period of winter maximum sets the natural heart beat to annual DFES forecasting and the subsequent network analysis utilising these forecasts as shown in Figure 13.
+Availability of a complete year of network data covering the period of winter maximum sets the natural heartbeat to annual DFES forecasting and the subsequent network analysis utilising these forecasts as shown in Figure 13.
 The NDP fits with this timeline because the future network capacity reporting element requires the latest DFES forecasts and enough time must be allowed for the mandated engagement.
 Future network development reporting is built on network assessments which also require consideration of forecasted demand and generation levels even though network planning is an ongoing process due to the continuous nature of customer connections and new asset health information.

 The publication timescales of network capacity reports should be co-ordinated to allow for the efficient flow of data from the FES, through the DFES and utilisation in the NDP and LTDS network capacity reports.
 The LTDS network data changes less quickly and therefore the month that it is reported each year is less critical.
+In future, the 1st May NDP and 31st May LTDS partial update timelines could be aligned in a single publication, subject to the outcome of the LTDS review

-The mismatch between the requirement to update the LTDS every year and the NDP every second year is addressed in our proposed NDP FoS by suggesting that the network capacity reporting part of the NDP is updated annually.
+The mismatch between the requirement to update the LTDS every year and the NDP every second year is addressed in our proposed NDP FoS by suggesting that the network capacity (headroom) reporting part of the NDP is updated annually.